Ali-Mrad/Code-your-own-LLM/README.md

-A five-line command that proves the library works end-to-end: it downloads the official GPT-2 checkpoints, rebuilds the architecture from our own source code, moves the model to your GPU / CPU, and finally generates text with temperature & top-k sampling. this is hiw to call the high-level script, how the weights.py utilities abstract download + loading, and how to adjust sampling hyper-parameters without touching any internals.
+A five-line command that proves the library works end-to-end: it downloads the official GPT-2 checkpoints, rebuilds the architecture from our own source code, moves the model to your GPU / CPU, and finally generates text with temperature & top-k sampling. this is how to call the high-level script, how the weights.py and load_from_safetensors.py utilities abstract download + loading, and how to adjust sampling hyper-parameters without touching any internals.

+Use this command once you are in the modular_v folder:
 ```bash
 PYTHONPATH=. python scripts/generate_text.py \
   --size small \